 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Burberry reported total carbon emissions of approximately 19,359,000 kg CO2e, comprising 1,585,000 kg CO2e from Scope 1 and 17,692,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2040, using FY2017 and FY2019 as base years.
-Burberry has established near-term targets to reduce absolute Scope 1 and 2 emissions by 95% by FY2027 from the FY2017 baseline.
-Additionally, it aims to cut absolute Scope 3 emissions by 46% by FY2030 from the FY2019 baseline.
-Long-term, the company commits to maintaining at least a 95% reduction in Scope 1 and 2 emissions from FY2023 through FY2040 and a 90% reduction in Scope 3 emissions by FY2040.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Burberry's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
+In 2024, Burberry reported total carbon emissions of approximately 409,994,000 kg CO2e globally, with significant contributions from Scope 3 emissions, which accounted for about 409,994,000 kg CO2e.
+The company's Scope 1 emissions were approximately 1,566,000 kg CO2e, while Scope 2 emissions totalled about 17,308,000 kg CO2e.
+In the UK, Burberry's emissions were approximately 3,057,000 kg CO2e for Scope 1 and 2 combined.
+Burberry has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2040, using FY2017 and FY2019 as base years.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 95% by FY2027 and Scope 3 emissions by 46% by FY2030.
+Long-term, Burberry aims to maintain at least a 95% reduction in Scope 1 and 2 emissions from FY2023 through FY2040 and a 90% reduction in Scope 3 emissions by FY2040.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Burberry's commitment to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.
+The data reported is sourced from Burberry Group plc, with no cascaded emissions data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents